jarr8217/Todo-list-App/README.md

 - Add new tasks to your to-do list.
 - View all current tasks with a count of total tasks.
 - Delete tasks with confirmation to prevent accidental deletions.
+The app prompts users to confirm with 'y' or 'n' before removing the selected task.
 - Input validation for menu options and task names.
 - Runs directly in the terminal or command line.
+-

 This project demonstrates best practices in Python programming, including modular function design, validation, and user interaction.